 2) Is the directory relevant to my business?

 Relevance is key when deciding where to list your business.
 Directories in your niche are more likely to rank for your target keywords, meaning they’ll drive relevant traffic to your site and increase your conversion rates.
-Similarly, directories targeting the local area give you the opportunity to get your site listed among other local businesses.
+Similarly, directories targeting your local area allow you to get listed amongst other local businesses.
 This is great for networking and driving relevant users to your site.

 3) Is the directory well designed?